 Oregon's Spark is a program that raises the quality and consistency of child care and early learning programs across the state.
 The Quality Rating System recognizes, rewards and builds on what early learning and development programs are already doing well.
 It helps ensure children in Spark programs are ready for kindergarten by connecting programs and providers with free tools, financial incentives and professional advice that they can put into practice with confidence.

-Hannah Anonson is the Early Learning Specialist at TRI.
+Hannah Anonson is the Early Learning Project Specialist at TRI since March 2015.
 She earned her degree at Western Oregon University in Geography and Communications.
-Hannah's primary expertise in Oregon's Quality Rating and Improvement System and Central Coordination of Child Care Resource and Referral.
-Hannah has worked in the field of Early Education for 5 years.
-When not working Hannah enjoys attending college football games.
+Hannah's primary expertise in Oregon's Quality Rating and Improvement System, Central Coordination of Child Care Resource and Referral and NaccrrAware.

 Database Specialist / Information Systems Analyst

 Cheri Freedman has worked for the Center on Early Learning since 2014 in different roles and is currently a Database Specialist and Information Systems Analyst.
 She earned her Bachelors of Business Administration in Operations Management at The University of Houston in Texas and completed her Masters of Science in Management and Information Systems from Western Oregon University.
 Her primary expertise is in Data Analysis, Systems Development, and Project Management.
 She has over 20 years of experience providing support to different industries including telecommunications, universities, community healthcare, and the federal government.